Introducing solids: why your baby needs them

 Practical tips for introducing solids

-Here are more practical tips to get you and your baby started.
+Here are practical tips to get you and your baby started with solid foods.

 - Choose a time when you and your baby are calm and relaxed.

-- Sit your baby in a highchair, or somewhere safe, and feed him the food on a spoon.
-Or you could offer him a small piece with your fingers.
+- Sit your baby in a highchair, or somewhere safe, and feed her the food on a spoon.
+Or you could offer her a small piece with your fingers.

 Tips to get your baby interested